New Speed Limits

 Cross stitch skills in Smailholm Stitchers were varied, from the very experienced to no experience at all.
 However, enough people were in the former category and those who weren’t confined themselves to some of the simpler areas of the work, but everyone from the original tapestry group did a bit.
 With Sally project managing it, the panel was completed in April 2018 and framed ready to hang in the village hall, where Derrick had decided it should go.
 It’s on a smaller scale, the cross stitch version is about 16” square and the original panel three feet square, but the replica is extremely authentic in appearance.

 This all seemed to call for some sort of a celebration!
 Completion coincided with Derrick’s birthday and we’re always up for a party.
-So on 29th April, we hung the picture on the hall wall, and, incollusion with Derrick's wife Marjorie, brought him up “to see the finished work”.
+So on 29th April 2018, we hung the picture on the hall wall, and, in collusion with Derrick's wife Marjorie, brought him up “to see the finished work”.
 A bit suspicious at the number of cars outside when he arrived, the ensuing birthday tea (sandwiches with the crusts cut off, scones and homemade jam,lots of lovely cakes) was a complete surprise!
 Attendance from Smailholm Stitchers and Derrick’s friends in the village made for a lovely afternoon.
-We’re grateful to Derrick for his wonderful idea, we won’t be here to see it but we hope the Border Reivers will still be hanging in the village hall a hundred years from now!
+We’re grateful to Derrick for his wonderful idea.
+Sadly, he died a few months later, but we are very happy to know that from his inspiration, the Border Reivers will still be hanging in the village hall a hundred years from now!

 or telephone 01573 460254